 Geography is a very challenging factor for us.
 We have weaving workshops in Adiyaman, Malatya, Diyarbakır, Antep, Siirt, Erzurum, Amasya, Tokat, Igdir, Van, and Manisa.
-Our workshops are found in villages, mountain villages, city centers, and districts.
+Our workshops are in villages, mountain villages, city centers, and districts.
 The reason why there are different areas is that we are trying to choose experienced weavers.
-Mountain villages can not be accessed in winter and we have large carpets woven into those areas.
+Mountain villages can not be accessed in winter, and large carpets are woven into those areas.
 We encourage married women to work in city center workshops, and we create children’s playgrounds in our workshops.

 Our aim is to empower women at work.
-The monthly salaries of our weavers helping them to increase their social status and self-confidence, and we are very pleased.
+The monthly salaries of our weavers help them to increase their social status and self-confidence, and we are very pleased.
 In this way, interest in weaving and traditional arts is increasing in the region.
-Most of the times, salaries are higher than their husbands and fathers, which can lead some difficulties in social-statue balance in the villages.
-We are also struggling to handle the balance within the weavers, families and villagers.
+Most of the time, salaries are higher than their husbands and fathers, which can lead to some difficulties in social-statue balance in the villages.
+We are also struggling to handle the balance among the weavers, families, and villagers.

 Ararat Rugs is expanding into a new local workshop in Adıyaman City.
 The project encourages local women to learn the art of weaving, providing them a source of income before exporting the products worldwide.
 We promote regional products on an international scale while helping the local economy.
 Women trained in the craft manufacture the carpets and weave the requested patterns in the workshop, and we sell the handwoven carpets internationally.
 Local homemakers have been taking weaving courses for two months, adding that it was an excellent initiative for local women wanting to join the workforce by preserving, developing, and promoting the city’s carpets and rugs in collaboration with the Government Public Education Center.